sailfish009/pysftp/docs/cookbook.rst

   * .compression - False (Default) no compression, True - enable compression
   * .ciphers - replaces the ciphers parameter in the Connection method.

-* log and ciphers in the Connection parameter list are deprecated and will be removed in version 0.3.0 Use the CnOpts to specify them.
+* log and ciphers in the Connection parameter list have been removed in version 0.3.0 Use the CnOpts to specify them.

 Here is a common scenario, you have your connection information stored in a persistence mechanism, like `yamjam <http://yamjam.rtfd.org/>`_ and when you access